 In abductive inferences, the goal is to infer the most plausible premises that lead to a conclusion consistent with observations.
 Abductive conclusions are therefore described as “the best available” or “the most plausible”:

-In cognitive psychology, abduction is an intuitive thinking that removes improbable solutions and is therefore opposed to a systematic process of exploration.
+In cognitive psychology, abduction is an intuitive thinking that removes improbable solutions.